gkoh/furble/README.md

 ### Intervalometer/Timer

-The intervalometer can be configured via three settings in `Settings->Intervalometer`:
+The intervalometer can be configured via three settings in `Settings->Timer`:
 - Count (number of images to take)
 - Delay (time between images)
 - Shutter (time to keep shutter open)